 The best credit cards for you depend on your travel goals and spending habits.
 If you want to book Southwest flights for free, a Southwest Rapid Rewards credit card may seem like an obvious choice.
 I’ll explain why you should also consider a card that earns transferable Chase Ultimate Rewards points.

 Chase issues 5 Southwest Rapid Rewards credit cards.
 All of these cards earn Southwest Rapid Rewards points.
 3 are personal cards and 2 are business cards.

 - Southwest Rapid Rewards Premier Business Credit Card

 - Southwest Rapid Rewards Performance Business Credit Card (NEW!)

-A Southwest Rapid Rewards credit card is not the only way you can earn Southwest points from credit card rewards
+A Southwest Rapid Rewards credit card is not the only way you can earn Southwest points from credit cards

 Chase Ultimate Rewards has 10 airline transfer partners.
 One of the Chase Ultimate Rewards transfer partners happens to be Southwest.
 That means that you can transfer your Chase Ultimate Rewards to your Southwest Rapid Rewards account at a 1:1 ratio.
 Then you can use the Southwest Rapid Rewards points to book flights.